-The greatest benefit of these datasets to the national paediatric diabete and currently is for validation purposes, providing accurate denominator data for specific age groups, patients hospitalised for complications of TIDM, and technology use.
-Informal consent is required to enable linkages between the data sources and key quality indicates.
+The greatest benefit of these datasets to the national paediatric diabetes audit currently is for validation purposes, providing accurate denominator data for specific age groups, patients hospitalised for complications of T1DM, and technology use.
+Informed consent is required to enable linkages between the data sources and key quality indicators.
 Other than data collected by clinicians for the ICDNR at the time of diagnosis, the existing data are insufficient to permit the measurement of process and outcome metrics that can be benchmarked against standards.
-There are also data quality concerns relating to difficulties in distinguishing multiple hospital episodes of care of individual patients and identifying the vity diagnosed patients.
-The retrospective nature of the datasets is subject to problems with missing data and provides information on the care documented rather than on the care opovided.
-In order to ensure optimal quality and completeness of the data included in the national audit, real-time data should be collected prospectively by clinical staff at the point of care in all centres providing care to paediatric patients with TIDM.
+There are also data quality concerns relating to difficulties in distinguishing multiple hospital episodes of care of individual patients and identifying newly diagnosed patients.
+The retrospective nature of the datasets is subject to problems with missing data and provides information on the care documented rather than on the care provided.
+In order to ensure optimal quality and completeness of the data included in the national audit, real-time data should be collected prospectively by clinical staff at the point of care in all centres nationally.
+This would be most adequately provided via the future eHR, but regardless of format will depend on standardised methods of extraction of quality-assured, relevant data in all centres providing care to paediatric patients with T1DM.